mjg59/fcop/COC.md

 **No Victimless Violations**.
 If you are _aggrieved_, you may choose to not seek resolution for the _incident_.
 In this case, we will not treat the _incident_ as a _violation_.

 **Reporting Process**. _Active participation_ incidents must be reported to us within 15 days by _aggrieved_ _members_, and may not be reported by third-parties. _Inactive participation_ incidents may be reported to us within 5 years of their occurrence, by _members_ and non-_members_ alike.
+Information that any _member_ or non-_member_ believes may affect our view of the _civility_ of individuals may be reported at any time.

 **Unofficial Resolution**.
 For minor offenses, and only in cases where they prefer doing so, we encourage _aggrieved_ members to speak to _accused_ members directly, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, we will arrange for one.